Teebo/ng-tippy/README.md

 # NgTippy

-NgTippy is an ANgular wrapper directive for Tippy.js
+NgTippy is an Angular wrapper directive for Tippy.js

 ## Installation